build-trust/ockam-website/src/content/learn/guides/contributions/ockam_style_guide.md

 ---
 title: Graphics
-order: 2
+order: 3
 ---
-# Ockam graphics style guide.
+# Ockam graphics style guide

 This guide will help you match colors, fonts, icons and styles that we use on this site and around the internet.